No Romeo No Juliet

 "No Romeo No Juliet" is a hip-hop song by American rapper 50 Cent.
 It was released for download on May 11, 2016 as the lead single from 50 Cent's yet-to-be-released twelfth mixtape, Kanan Reloaded (originally planned for released in 2016).
-The song was produced by Arthur McArthur and features vocals American singer Chris Brown.
+The song was produced by Arthur McArthur and features vocals from American R&B singer Chris Brown.

 Music video

 On June 22, 2016, 50 Cent uploaded the music video for "No Romeo No Juliet" on his YouTube account.
 The end of the video features the preview from music video "Tryna Fuck Me Over".

+The music video on YouTube has received over 105 million views as of April 2024.